 - Statutory Advertisements – in the region of £250 - protect against unexpected claims from unknown creditors

 - Land Registry fees – minimum of £3 plus VAT

 How long does it take to administer an estate?

-On average, estates can take up to 12 – 14 months, depending on whether there are any enquiries into the Inheritance Tax Account and assuming third parties provide relevant clearances.
+On average, estates can take up to 9 – 24 months, depending on whether there are any enquiries into the Inheritance Tax Account, and assuming third parties provide relevant clearances.
 The first step is to obtain the grant of probate, which confirms that you, as the executor, have the required authority that allows you to handle the assets of the person who is deceased.
-Typically, obtaining the grant of probate can takes up to 3 months from when we are instructed; collecting assets then follows and can take 3 – 6 weeks, if straightforward.
+Typically, obtaining the grant of probate can takes up to 9 months from when we are instructed; collecting assets then follows and can take a minimum of 6 – 8 weeks, if straightforward.
 If there is a property to be sold, it will take as long as it takes to find a purchaser and the conveyancing transaction to complete.
-Revenue clearances then have to be obtained which may take several months, after which the estate can be distributed.
+Revenue clearances then have to be obtained which may take a minimum of 3 - 4 months, after which the estate can be distributed.
 The distribution is dependent on advice concerning the Inheritance Act claims time limit which might alter the date upon which the executors can distribute the estate.

 A full list of what is included as part of our full administration service can be found here: Probate summary of work.